MBilalQureshi/Cosmos-beauty-pp4/README.md

 ## Security Features and Defensive Design

 ### User Authentication
+- Allauth is installed in project for signin / signup and login.
+Users can only place orders once they are logged in.
+- After certain points like once cart items are added or if user clicks wishlist. he/she must login before moving forward.
+- Shipment details are only accessable to those users who have entered their credentials and logged in.
+If the user is new, shipment detail form will be empty.
+- No user can see other users wishlist.
+- Users oders data are also limited to them and them only.

 ### Form Validation
+- Based on data entered, every form in project will validate it before moving forward.
+Charcters will only take characters and integers just integers.
+- The input field on product details page is not part of the form as its value was only stored in session, So to handle '-', '+' and input field it required manual validation that can be seen on product details html, it's js conetnt and css.
+See credits for more info.
+Deprecated code was removed and was updated as per need.
+- Submit buttom will not work unless all the fields are filled with proper data and warning signs will also appear if data is not walid or fields are empty.
+- CSRF (Cross-Site Request Forgery) tokens are used on all forms on web site.

 ### Database Security
+The database url and secret key are stored in env file.
+This prevents unwanted connections to database.

 ### Custom error pages:
+Custom pages were made incase the user tries to enter invalid urls or try to access forbidden pages.
+Custom pages were made for following request.
+- 400 Bad request
+- 403 Page forbidden
+- 404 Page not found
+- 500 Server error

+Users are given options to redirect from these pages to valid ones in form of buttons.

 ## Features